-In order to receive compensation when absent on sick leave, employees shall notify their department no later than 15 minutes after the time set for beginning their daily duties.
+Employees shall notify their department no later than 15 minutes after the time set for beginning their daily duties of the need to take sick leave.
 When absent for three or more consecutive working days, the employee may be required by the Department Head to obtain and submit a physician's certification of illness.